boyter/boyter.org/content/posts/2010-08-31-small-steps-teaching-neural-network-learn-letter.md

 url: /2010/08/small-steps-teaching-neural-network-learn-letter/

 ---
-I&#8217;m going to make the assumption that if you are reading this you already know what a NN is, and you are trying to do some sort of image recognition.
-I&#8217;m also going to assume you are somewhat familiar with programming preferably in Python since that&#8217;s what all the examples will be using.
+I'm going to make the assumption that if you are reading this you already know what a NN is, and you are trying to do some sort of image recognition.
+I'm also going to assume you are somewhat familiar with programming preferably in Python since that's what all the examples will be using.

 **Get the source to everything below in [Step1.zip][1]**